MicrosoftDX/nether/documentation/api/players/admin-add-player-to-group.md

-# Removes a Player from a Group
+# Add a Player to a Group

-Removes a player from a group.
-Administrator permissions are required to perform this action.
+Adds a specific player to a group.

 ## Request